davidji99/terraform-provider-herokux/docs/resources/postgres_mtls_iprule.md

 page_title: "HerokuX: herokux_postgres_mtls_iprule"
 sidebar_current: "docs-herokux-resource-postgres-mtls-iprule"
 description: |-
-  Provides a resource to manage IP rules for an existing MTLS enabled postgres database
+  Provides a resource to manage MTLS IP rules for Heroku Private or Shield Postgres.
 ---

 # herokux\_postgres\_mtls\_iprule

-This resource manages IP rules for an existing MTLS enabled postgres database.
-There is a hard limit of 60 IP blocks that can be allowlisted per Postgres database.
+This resource manages MTLS IP rules for a Heroku Private or Shield Postgres database.
+There is a hard limit of 60 IP blocks that can be allowlisted per database.

 -> **IMPORTANT!**
-Deleting and re-adding the same CIDR range to the same MTLS enabled database may cause an unknown server error in Heroku.
+Deleting and re-adding a MTLS IP rule using the same CIDR range in succession may cause an unknown server error in Heroku.
+Please wait a bit after destruction before attempting to recreate the MTLS IP rule.
-Please wait a bit before attempting the action.
 The actual wait time is unknown at the moment.

 ### Resource Timeouts
-During creation, this resource checks if the newly IP rule's status changes from 'Authorizing' to 'Authorized'.
+During creation, this resource verifies if the MTLS IP rule status successfully changes from 'Authorizing' to 'Authorized'.
 This check's default timeout is ~10 minutes, which can be customized via the `timeouts.mtls_iprule_create_verify_timeout` attribute in your `provider` block.

 For example: